django/dsf-working-groups/active/code-of-conduct.md

 ## Future membership

+Membership is open to volunteers.
+To volunteer to join the working group, email `conduct@djangoproject.com` and express your interest.

-Self-managed: volunteers are screened and inducted by the current WG membership.
+Membership is self-managed: volunteers are screened and inducted by the current WG membership.
 The membership likewise elects its own chair (via 50%+ voting).
 See https://github.com/django/code-of-conduct/blob/main/membership.md for more details.

 The DSF President is always a member of the CoC WG, and its board liaison.